abanoubMarkus/WhatsApp-exceed-limitation/README.md

 and the chrome options steps as written in java file here}

+the first time you run the code go to whatsapp web then make the authentication then run the code again

 You can add many contacts as you want in the array called names, also you can adjust the message as you want in string message